shriyay-hub/pandas-challenge4/README.md

 # pandas-challenge4

-I used the Xpert Learning Assistant provided for this assignemnt.
+I used the Xpert Learning Assistant provided for this assignment.
-I changed the a lot of the vairbale names so apologies for that!
+I changed a lot of the variable names, so I apologize for that!
 :)))